pki791/modbus4mqtt/README.md

 This is my fork of: https://github.com/a-s-z-home/modbus4mqtt I added small changes which i will log here:
 - pub_only_on_change defaults to false
+- MQTT published messages have set retain to True and QOS=1
+- JSON messages have a TimeStamp added
+- added "int32_dmk" type, a special type for DMK3x and DMK6x meter to proper read active power values